Skip to main content

 1. From the Sidebar, select Configuration > Endpoints.

-3. Select the Local SFTP Server as the Endpoint Type.
+3. Select Local SFTP Server in the Endpoint Type dropdown.

 4. Complete the Name and Description details for the new Endpoint.